shhossain/computer_science/Algorithms/Backtracking/N Queen Problem/README.md

 2) If all queens are placed
     return true
 3) Try all rows in the current column.
-   Do following for every tried row.
+   Do the following for every tried row.
     a) If the queen can be placed safely in this row then mark this [row, column] as part of the solution and recursively check if placing
-       queen here leads to a solution.
+       the queen here leads to a solution.
     b) If placing the queen in [row, column] leads to a solution then return true.
     c) If placing queen doesn't lead to a solution then